-Your doctor will help you choose your next round of treatment based on:
+Your doctor will help you choose your next round of treatment

 - your age